efren-palacios/duellinks/_posts/content/events/2018/04/2018-04-26-battle-city-showdown.md

 #### Yami Marik (2)

-Be wary, he uses the skill {Shadow Game}.
+Be wary, he uses the Skill {Shadow Game}.

 ###### Missions
 - Use Yami Yugi to defeat Yami Marik